 The Lao government submitted the project for the formal prior consultation under the MRC’s regulation known as the Procedures for Notification, Prior Consultation and Agreement (PNPCA) in September last year, shortly after the fifth project of Luang Prabang, further upstream in Luang Prabang Province of Lao PDR, the World Heritage Site.

-Its prior consultation process just took off in late July, follow the delay prompted by COVID-19 and the Luang Prabang’s delayed prior consultation procedures.
+Its prior consultation process just took off in late July, following the delay prompted by COVID-19 and the Luang Prabang’s delayed prior consultation procedures.

 Dr. Somkiat Prajamwong, Secretary General of Thailand’s National Water Resources Office, who also a chair of the MRC’s Joint Committee, comprising senior water resources officials from the member countries, said the member countries are supposed to hold national stakeholders forums to gauge views on the project following the set procedures, but Thailand has not yet held any of such the meeting as it requires more information from the project developers to accompany the consultations.

-The country is particularly concerned about likely changes of landscapes caused by the project, which would be located on the bent river section.
-This would critically cause severe erosion and affect ridges in the river, which form the border between the two countries.
+The country is particularly concerned about likely changes of landscapes caused by the project, which would be located on a river bend.
+This would critically cause severe erosion and affect the thalweg in the river, which forms the border between the two countries.
 So, it wishes to hear more about the issue before bringing it to the consultation forums, he said.

 That, he said, would mean no limited six-month consultation timeframe for the Sanakham project like other previous projects, and if the project developer and Lao PDR go ahead with the project and caused impacts, Thailand would consider enforcing some articles under the Mekong Agreement that require reparation and rehabilitation for the damaged parties, the first of its kind.